-The high-grade nickel intercepts returned from this phase of drilling validate GSP as a high-priority exploration asset and have added to the geological understanding.
-The prize is an intact Kambalda or Silver Swan style high-grade massive sulphide accumulation, either down-plunge following the flow corridor or along strike - particularly on the south side of the local NE-trending Owen Fault (Figure 2).
+The high-grade nickel, PGE and gold intercepts returned from this phase of drilling validate GSP as a high-priority exploration asset and have added to the geological understanding.
+The target is interpreted as an intact (structurally preserved) Kambalda or Silver Swan style high-grade massive sulphide accumulation, located either down-plunge following the flow corridor, or along strike - particularly on the south side of the local NE-trending Owen Fault (Figure 2).

-Ongoing exploration in the GSP area will look to explore the open down plunge extensions of the GSP footwall surface, with targeting based on Solstice's improved geological understanding as additional downhole geochemical information is returned, and ongoing interpretation of the geometry of the footwall surface and of disseminated sulphide bearing flows, particularly tracing key surfaces across the Owen Fault (Figure 2).
+Ongoing exploration in the GSP area will look to explore the open down plunge extensions of the GSP footwall surface, with targeting based on Solstice's improved geological understanding and detailed interpretation of the geometry of the footwall surface and of disseminated sulphide bearing flows, particularly tracing key surfaces south across the Owen Fault (Figure 2).